 - Bluebook.
-Bluebook citation is “it” for the legal profession, and, I'm told, yet another headache for law students.
-My gift to them: a Bluebook cribsheet.
+Bluebook citation is “it” for the legal profession, and, We're told, yet another headache for law students.
+Our gift to them: a Bluebook cribsheet.

 - Harvard Style.
 Also called the Author-Date style of citation, but not a fully published guide per se.

 There you go, a sampling of the most common style guides out there.
 Chances are, as a freelance writer, you won't need to go much further than the first 2 to 3 in the list unless you have a niche specialization.